ad1tyaSharma/MusicPlayer/README.md

 # Music Player
-Music Player created using Vanilla Js and hosted using Turbo 360 environment.It can play audio files from your local device.
+Music Player created using Vanilla Js and hosted using Turbo 360 environment.
+It can play audio files from your local device.